Available Theses

 No (matching) topic?

-Don’t be discouraged by an empty or very short thesis list; many topics only develop during discussions between the prospective advisors and you, and contacting us is definitely worth a try.
+Don’t be discouraged by an empty or very short thesis list; many topics only develop during discussions between the prospective advisors and you, and contacting us is always worth a try.
 Thus, if you are interested in writing your thesis with us and do not find an open topic above, you can take a look at our research vision, past and ongoing theses, and publications to get an impression of our research interests, which currently fall into the following categories:

-• Your currenttranscript of records (Notenspiegel), or at least a list of electoral courses that you have taken and those you may want to take in the Master programme
+• Your current transcript of records (Notenspiegel), or at least a list of electoral courses that you have taken and those you may want to take in the Master programme

 • Deadlines, including eventual latest hand-in dates for the thesis.
 Examples for this include, e.g., that you want to stay within the standard period of study (Regelstudienzeit).
 Please note that we usually allocate two to four weeks for you to familiarize with your topic before registration (see Thesis Process), which you would have to add to the normal thesis time.